MitchTODO/OnTheMap/README.md

 ### Request functions

 Post, Get and Delete request functions are all fairly similar.
 The idea is to make flexible functions that allow for easy reuse.
 Set time out interval is added to prevent hanging requests.
-If a request hangs longer than the set time out interval nil values will be returned.
-Post request takes two inputs url and json data while get and delete just url.
-Url param is the endpoint and json data is the payload.
-Three optional values are returned data, response and error, optional allow for nils to be returned.
+Post request takes two inputs, url and json.
+While get and delete just take url.
+Three optional values are returned; data, response and error.
+Optionals allow for nil values to be returned.
 No error handling is done in the request.

-Example POST request
+#### Post request
 ```js
 public func postRequest(url:URL,jsonRequest:String,completionBlock:  @escaping  (Data?,URLResponse?,Error?)  -> Void) -> Void{
     var request = URLRequest(url:url,timeoutInterval: 5.0)